samuelhnrq/gift-list/README.md

 # gift-list

 A gift list app built with Next.js and Material UI.
+This project delivers a robust application designed to streamline and manage gift exchange events, ensuring fair and customized participant assignments.

+Key Features Include:

+- Comprehensive Participant Management:
+- Full CRUD capabilities for managing participant profiles.
+- Efficient listing and preference management for each participant.
+- Intelligent Gift Assignment Engine:
+- Ability to define and enforce exclusion rules (e.g., preventing certain participants from exchanging gifts).
+- A random assignment algorithm that strictly adheres to all set rules, ensuring each participant gives and receives exactly one gift.
+- Exchange History & Tracking:
+- Secure storage of past exchange results.
+- Quick access to the last 5 exchange outcomes for historical reference.

 ## Getting Started